tohojo/bufferbloat-net/content/bloat/wiki/Bufferbloat_FAQs.md

 Your local devices connect either through
 Ethernet or WiFi to the ISP router.

-But since the ISP gear doesn't solve the problem with Bufferbloat, you need to take control of your network.
+But if the ISP gear doesn't control Bufferbloat,
+_you_ need to take control of your network.
-A very common solution is to make another router the primary connection to the ISP gear.
+A very common solution is to put a router with SQM "in front of" the ISP gear, making it the primary router.
 To do this:

 1. Turn off WiFi in the ISP router